jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.8.2 Closing

-A closing is a mathematical morphology operating involving an erosion (min filter) of a dilation (max filter) set.
+A closing is a mathematical morphology operating involving an erosion (min filter) of a dilation (max filter) set..

 *Parameters*: